Metastability in the stochastic nearest-neighbor Kuramoto model of coupled phase oscillators: Introduction

 Here $U$ is the potential (or energy function) on $(\fS^1)^\Lambda$ given by

 $W_t$ is an $n$-dimensional standard Wiener process, and $\eps>0$ is a small parameter controlling the standard deviation of the noise.

-In the presence of noise, the KM exhibits metastable transitions between neighboring twisted states.
-For illustration, we discuss the example shown in Figures~\ref{fig:eng_n20} and \ref{fig:transitions-states}.
+In the presence of noise, the KM exhibits {transitions between neighboring metastable twisted states, commonly referred to as \emph{metastable transitions} in the literature.} For illustration, we discuss the example shown in Figures~\ref{fig:eng_n20} and \ref{fig:transitions-states}.
 The system initialized at a $3$-twisted state undergoes a series of metastable transitions that take it through the basins of attraction of $2$- and $1$-twisted states before reaching the basin of attraction of a $0$-twisted state.
 Figure~\ref{fig:transitions-states} shows a few representative snapshots, illustrating both the states that are close to the attractors of the KM and the states close to the boundaries between the basins of attraction of the different twisted states.
 The main objective of this work is to determine which of these transitions are the most likely, determine the most likely order of these transitions, and to quantify the random time intervals between successive transitions.

 The analysis in this paper relies on the Freidlin--Wentzell theory of large deviations \cite{FW-3rd} and the potential-theoretic approach to metastability \cite{BEGK2004}, which allows for sharp asymptotics of the transition times.
-The description of metastability based on the Freidlin--Wentzell theory was formulated in \cite{Freidlin1977} (see also \cite[Chapter~6]{FW-3rd} and \cite{OliVar-LargeDeviations}).
+The description of metastability based on the Freidlin--Wentzell theory can be found in \cite[Chapter~6]{FW-3rd} (see also \cite{OliVar-LargeDeviations}).
 For the exposition of the potential-theoretic approach and for many different applications of metastability, we refer to \cite{BovierHollander-Metastability}.
 Large deviations and metastability as the mechanisms driving dynamics of coupled networks have been studied, for instance, in \cite{BFG2007a, BFG2007b, DeV12, MedZhu12, Giacomin_Lucon_Poquet14, Lcon_Poquet17, Giacomin_Poquet_Shapira18}.
 In this work, through the careful analysis of the attractors and relevant saddles for the model at hand, we are able to establish the precise hierarchy of metastable transitions and to obtain sharp estimates of the transition times.
-The results of this work show that coupled systems of simple phase oscillators with identical intrinsic velocities exhibit interesting metastable dynamics due to complex energy landscape.
+The results of this work show that coupled systems of simple phase oscillators with identical intrinsic velocities exhibit interesting metastable dynamics due to the complex energy landscape.